TamTunnel/Apache-TacticalMesh/docs/developer-onboarding.md

 # Developer Onboarding Guide

-## Apache TacticalMesh — Getting Started for Developers
+## TacticalMesh — Getting Started for Developers

-This guide will help you set up a development environment and become productive with Apache TacticalMesh within a day.
+This guide will help you set up a development environment and become productive with TacticalMesh within a day.

 ---